Tshepangnkwe/NetSimX/README.md

 - **Submission Deadline**: 13-October-2025 @23:55
 - **Total Weight**: Network Design (70%) + Services (20%) + Demo (10%)

-## 📞 **Support & Contact**

-For project-related queries or technical support:
-- 📧 Email: [Your University Email]
-- 🏫 Campus: NWU Mafikeng Campus
-- 📚 Course: CMPG 325 Computer Networks

 ## 📄 **License**

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is created for educational purposes as part of university coursework.
-All implementations follow Cisco networking standards and best practices.
+This project was created for educational purposes as part of computer science coursework.
+All implementations follow Cisco networking standards and educational best practices.

 ---

 **⭐ Star this repository if you find it helpful for learning network topology design and implementation!**

-*Built with ❤️ for network engineering education*
+*Built with ❤️ for computer science education*